Angel Broking vs Motilal Oswal – Brokers Comparison

 Angel Broking is a full-service broker and charges a percentage-based commission to its clients.
 It refers to the basis of the specific percentage of the trade value and the actual brokerage is decided for the clients to pay.
 The firm primarily boasts of 4 different brokerage plans from which a client can choose a plan based on the initial capital he or she is expected to bring in.

 Motilal Oswal has brought in several charges that its traders and investors are required to pay.
-Some of the big ones include – account opening, maintenance charges, brokerage, transaction charges, stamp duty, taxes etc.
+Some of the big ones include – account opening, maintenance charges, brokerage, transaction charges, stamp duty, taxes, etc.